CaseLinguist/caselinguist.com/_posts/2019-05-15-it-can-be-a-great-advantage.md

 excerpt_separator: <!--more-->
 ---

 How do we make sure we have avoided a benign post-processing language initiative?
 Imagine, for a moment, tech in films in the near-distant past; the pre-NCIS days when a security camera had seemingly infinite resolution.
 How do we continually claim to ”enhance” that which we’ve already ”enhanced” before?
-This is the moment.
-Translation concurrent — when optimization is most important is when the modern SEO is at most risk of being left detached from the crucial process of scoping high-value content.
+Optimization is most important if it insists on keeping the translation concurrent.
+The modern SEO is at most risk of being left detached from the crucial process of scoping high-value content.
 The SEO drills down into intent markers and present at the moment where a proper foundation is built.

 Is it possible to target keywords at a stage that hinders the objective?

+###  Current app-scape

+In general, an explanation to current courts backlog is likely to involve:
+- seeing old technologies stick around longer.
+- A high propensity to export work.
+As more of the legal industry adopts ’crowd and cloud’ technologies, these adopters will be in a position to provide a way to connect attorneys with administrative personnel like court reporters to quickly schedule a case.

 ### Gathering nuances
 One SEO is tasked with and initializes a analysis-based workflow for your website.
 As expected, the analyst completes the first round of data-gathering  -- creating the pool of possible words to focus on.
 On an optimized text, recognizing linguistic nuances between one written phrase and its closest peer is at the core of having a human work on this crucial gathering process.